manni8436/Legend-of-the-Greek-Gods/README.md

         * this stops the user from accidently sending blank or incomplete contact details and information needed.

-### Testing
+## TESTING

 I tested my site to insure all aspects of my site works and be consitent throughtout the website as excepted for both desktop and mobile versions.

-## This includes:
+### This includes:

         3.1 Making sure all pages are responsive and all contents legible.

         3.2 Testing that the navbar changes to a dropdown menu as excepted on all pages, collapsing at 991px as excepted.

         3.3 all webpages was check on major desktop and mobile platforms listed below:
             * Chrome
             * Firefox
             * Safari

         3.4 Noted Issues
             * Background image on home page (index.html) seems to cut off at the top of the page.

 A testing page has been made using MS Excel which can be found <a href="Test Page (MS1 Project).xlsx">here.</a> It details all the test taken to ensure the site works consitently across all devices.

-### Technologies Used
+## TECHNOLOGIES USED

 <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-plain-wordmark.svg" alt="HTML logo" width="50px" height="50px" />  <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain-wordmark.svg"
 alt="CSS logo" width="50px" height="50px" /> <img src="https://github.com/devicons/devicon/blob/master/icons/bootstrap/bootstrap-plain-wordmark.svg" alt="Bootstrap logo" height="50px" width="50px" />

-### Programs Used
+## PROGRAMS USED:

 #### Font Awesome:
     [Font Awesome](https://fontawesome.com/) was using for a few icons used in the footer aspect of the site pages.
 #### Google Fonts:
     [Google Fonts](https://fonts.google.com/) was used for all the text content on the site pages.
     Git

-### Deployment

-The site has been deployed using Github Pages and can be reviewed <a href="https://manni8436.github.io/MS1-Project/">here.</a>

-Local Deployment is not needed.
+## DEPLOYMENT:

 ## Content